 Congress Wants Tougher Nursing Home Regulations

-Posted on behalf of The Bell Law Firm, PLLC on Jul 27, 2016 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Jul 27, 2016 in Nursing Home Injury or Death

 Thirty-two members of Congress signed a letter demanding tougher nursing home regulations from the Centers for Medicare & Medicaid Services (CMS).
 In the letter, congressional leaders say that the CMS' proposed overhaul of nursing home regulations does not address staffing or quality issues.

 The letter acknowledged some of the positive aspects of the CMS' proposed nursing home regulations, but was also critical of a proposed rule that will allow pre-dispute arbitration agreements as long as they are not part of admission requirements and providers explain them to residents.